scott870430/3D-Reconstruction-using-different-feature-extracting-methods/README.md

 ## Usage

-Choose which method you want to execute
+Choose which method you want to execute in the code
 ```
 python 3D_reconstruction.py
 ```